-Many of the problems confronting youth are complex, interrelated and require integrated solutions.
-However, national youth policies are often drawn up by different institutions with little coordination between them.
-The setting up of a national commission on DDR (NCDDR) that prioritizes inclusion of youth perspectives, allows the process of coordination and integration to take place, creates synergies and can help to ensure continuity in strategies from DDR to reconstruction and development.
-To meet the needs of young people in a sustainable way, when applicable, DDR practitioners shall support the NCDDR to make sure that a wide range of people and institutions take part, including representatives from the ministries of youth, gender, family, labour, education and sports, and encourage local governments and community-based youth organizations to play an important part in the identification of specific youth priorities, in order to promote bottom-up approaches that encourage the inclusion and participation of young people.
+Many of the problems confronting youth are complex and interrelated, and require integrated solutions.
+However, national youth policies are often drawn up by separate institutions with little coordination between them.
+The setting up of a national commission on DDR that prioritizes inclusion of youth perspectives allows the process of coordination and integration to take place, creates synergies and can help to ensure continuity in strategies from DDR to reconstruction and development.
+To meet the needs of young people in a sustainable way, when applicable, DDR practitioners shall support the national commission on DDR to make sure that a wide range of people and institutions take part, including representatives from the ministries of youth, gender, family, labour, education and sports, and encourage local Governments and community-based youth organizations to play an important part in the identification of specific youth priorities, in order to promote bottom-up approaches that encourage the inclusion and participation of young people.

-4.10.
-Well planned
+4.10 Well planned